Collapsibility of CAT(0) spaces: Basic notions

 \subsection{Geometric and intrinsic polytopal complexes}

-By $\R^d$, $\mathbb{H}^d$ and $S^d$ we denote the euclidean $d$-space, the hyperbolic $d$-space, and the unit sphere in $\R^{d+1}$, respectively.
+By $\R^d$, $\mathbb{H}^d$ and $\SS^d$ we denote the euclidean $d$-space, the hyperbolic $d$-space, and the unit sphere in $\R^{d+1}$, respectively.
 A \emph{(euclidean) polytope} in $\R^d$ is the convex hull of finitely many points in $\R^d$.
 Similarly, a \emph{hyperbolic polytope} in $\mathbb{H}^d$ is the convex hull of finitely many points of $\mathbb{H}^d$.
-A \emph{spherical polytope} in $S^d$ is the convex hull of a finite number of points that all belong to some open hemisphere of $S^d$.
-Spherical polytopes are in one-to-one correspondence with euclidean polytopes, just by taking radial projections; the same is true for hyperbolic polytopes.
-A \emph{geometric polytopal complex} in $\R^d$ (resp.\ in $S^d$ or $\mathbb{H}^d$) is a finite collection of polytopes in $\R^d$ (resp.~$S^d$, $\mathbb{H}^d$) such that the intersection of any two polytopes is a face of both.
+A \emph{spherical polytope} in $\SS^d$ is the convex hull of a finite number of points that all belong to some open hemisphere of $\SS^d$.
+Spherical polytopes are in natural one-to-one correspondence with euclidean polytopes, just by taking radial projections; the same is true for hyperbolic polytopes.
+A \emph{geometric polytopal complex} in $\R^d$ (resp.\ in $\SS^d$ or $\mathbb{H}^d$) is a finite collection of polytopes in $\R^d$ (resp.~$\SS^d$, $\mathbb{H}^d$) such that the intersection of any two polytopes is a face of both.
 An \emph{intrinsic polytopal complex} is a collection of polytopes that are attached along isometries of their faces (cf.\ Davis--Moussong~\cite[Sec.\ 2]{DavisMoussong}), so that the intersection of any two polytopes is a face of both.
-We use the term ``polytopal complexes'' to refer to both geometric and intrinsic polyotopal complexes.

 Two polytopal complexes $C,\, D$ are \emph{combinatorially equivalent}, denoted by $C\cong D$, if their face posets are isomorphic.
 Any polytope combinatorially equivalent to the $d$-simplex, or to the regular unit cube $[0,1]^d$, shall simply be called a \emph{$d$-simplex} or a \emph{$d$-cube}, respectively.
 A polytopal complex is \emph{simplicial} (resp.~\emph{cubical}) if all its faces are simplices (resp.~cubes).
-The set of $k$-dimensional faces of a polytopal complex $C$ will be denoted by $\F_k(C)$, and the cardinality of this set is denoted by $f_k(C).$
+The set of $k$-dimensional faces of a polytopal complex $C$ is denoted by $\F_k(C)$, and the cardinality of this set is denoted by $f_k(C).$